ulfelder/cpg-statrisk/README.md

 4. estimation: Estimates the component models in the ensemble using data from 1960 to 2012.
 5. prediction: Applies the models estimated in step 4 to data assembled in early 2013 to generate forecasts for calendar 2013.

 At present, the data-compilation and data-transformation scripts are posted to show the provenance of the data used in steps 3 and 4.
-Step 3 produces the "raw" version, Step 4 the "cooked."
+Step 1 produces the "raw" version, Step 2 the "cooked" (i.e., prepped) version.
 Researchers interested in replicating and extending this work can download the data set produced in step 2 in tab-delimited format from this URL:

 https://docs.google.com/file/d/0B5wyt4eDq98GQnNOeWtHOEZiMDA/edit?usp=sharing